A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

-While we focus here on positive reactions, there are other important reaction classes.
-Bistable reactions are a notable example arising in biology, materials science, and physics.
+We focus on positive reactions satisfying \ref{hyp:positive}, which see wide use in ecology; however, other applications call for other nonlinearities.
+Sign-changing bistable reactions are essential examples arising in biology, materials science, and physics.
 Even on the line, bistable reactions support infinitely many solutions, which inspires Proposition~\ref{prop:cylinder} above.
 To manage this menagerie, one can consider solutions satisfying additional properties such as stability or monotonicity.
 The latter is the subject of de Giorgi's celebrated conjecture that monotone bistable solutions on the whole space are one-dimensional.
-This deep conjecture has spurred a great deal of work in both the positive~\cite{GG,AC,Savin} and negative directions~\cite{dPKW}.
-The last reference exploits a remarkable relationship with the theory of minimal surfaces.
+This deep conjecture has spurred a great deal of work in both the positive~\mbox{\cite{GG,AC,Savin,HLSWW}} and negative directions~\cite{dPKW}.
+We highlight remarkable recent results of Liu, Wang, Wei, and Wu~\cite{LWWW}, who classify stable steady states on the whole space for a very general class of ``unbalanced'' sign-changing reactions.

-In a different vein, if $f(s) = s^\al$ for some $\al > 0$, then \eqref{eq:main} becomes the Lane--Emden equation from mathematical physics.
-Its behavior in the whole- and half-space has garnered significant attention~\cite{GS,FV,CLZ,DFP}.
+In a different direction, some applications call for nonnegative reactions outside the ``positive'' class discussed in the present work.
+For example, the pure-power nonlinearity $f(s) = s^\al$ (which does not vanish at $1$) yields the Lane--Emden equation from mathematical physics~\cite{GS,FV,CLZ,DFP}.
+As in the bistable setting, much prior work on nonnegative reactions focuses on solutions enjoying some form of stability.
+For example, under dimension restrictions, Dupaigne and Farina~\cite{DupFar} have classified the stable steady states of nonnegative reactions in the whole and half-space, as well as in coercive epigraphs under additional conditions on the reaction.

+A number of these works also treat solutions that are only stable outside a compact set~\cite{DF,Farina,DupFar}.
+While this bears some resemblance to our stable-compact approach, the type of result we obtain here is of a different nature.
+Indeed, we use ``compactness'' to refer to properties of the \emph{solution}, not the domain.
+Moreover, our results do not assume a stable-compact decomposition as an abstract hypothesis.
+Rather, we demonstrate that many natural problems intrinsically support a stable-compact structure.
+The identification of said structure is a central step in our arguments, and we outline a general method to tackle the issue in Section~\ref{sec:stable-compact}.